YahooArchive/firefoxos-webbing/README.md

         // precedence over the patterns specified in "blacklist".
 You can use {APP_URL} to specify the app url for the
         // current locale.
         "whitelist": []
+    },
+    // Describes properties relating to the loading screen that shows when your app is launching "loading_indicator": {
+        // The maximum time the loading screen will show (in milliseconds).
+If you don't set this property, then the
+        // loading screen will be dismissed when the page is fully loaded.
+You can set this if you want to hide
+        // the loading screen after a specified time, even if the page hasn't finished loaded yet.
+        "max_load_time": 2000
     }
 }
 ```